Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

 const csrftoken = document.querySelector("[name=csrfmiddlewaretoken]").value;

 - Then in the initialize function, add 'X-CSRFToken': csrftoken to the 'headers' dictionary.

 ## json.loads(request.data) should be json.loads(request.body)

 - The main culprit once the csrf token was fixed.

+## Having it figured out == FALSE

+- The JS handles an important part of the payment intent creation.
+"Items" is a hardcoded variable that is passed into a placeholder function, with some commented out suggestions from Stripe to replace it with your own order total creation.

+- The placeholder function is used in the create payment intent function, which I have routed somewhere else.
+I will keep it that way since its working for now.

+-